Hengjiang123/AMLSII_24-25_SN24101388/README.md

 1. CPU:
-Set the environment as description in the folder env/requirements.txt Prepare the dataset (it shoud be with the code in github repo) and run main.py.
+Set the environment as description in the folder env/requirements.txt Prepare the dataset (You need to use the link below and download the dataset to make the path: Datasets/train/...   and   Datasets/test/... ) and run main.py.

 2. GPU in Kaggle
 Switch the file path to Kaggle(at top of the main.py, evaluate.py and train.py)